 However, if you’re wanting to earn some money in Red Dead Redemption 2 quickly (without having to skin every single animal across the county), there are some ways of doing just that.
 Bear in mind that you will almost certainly be broke for a while, so we would recommend saving your money until at least Chapter 2.

-With the release of Red Dead Online and its pretty scant ways of earning money in any quick ways at all, we’ve decided to update this tips piece with more info.
+With the release of Red Dead Online and its pretty scant ways of earning money in any quick ways at all as well as the game’s release on PC, we’ve decided to update this tips piece with more info.

 Complete the story missions